natcap/invest.users-guide/source/wave_energy.rst

   + Global ocean wave buoy data are available from NOAA’s National Data Buoy Center (https://www.ndbc.noaa.gov/).
 Although ocean wave buoy provides the most accurate wave time series data, their spatial resolution is very coarse and it may not be appropriate for local scale analysis.
   + NOAA's National Weather Service provides WAVEWATCH III model hindcast reanalysis results (https://polar.ncep.noaa.gov/).
 The spatial resolution of the model results ranges from 4 to 60 minutes depending on the global and regional grid systems.
 The model outputs have been saved at 3-hour interval from 1999 to the present.
 The model results have been validated with ocean buoy data at many locations and provide good quality wave information.

-+ Water depth

-  + NOAA’s National Geophysical Data Center (NGDC) provides global bathymetry data with various spatial resolutions at https://www.ngdc.noaa.gov/mgg/bathymetry/relief.html.
-  + ETOPO1 is a 1 arc-minute global relief model of Earth's surface that integrates land topography and ocean bathymetry.
-It was built from numerous global and regional data sets, and is available in "Ice Surface" (top of Antarctic and Greenland ice sheets) and "Bedrock" (base of the ice sheets) versions.
-NGDC also provides regional and other global bathymetry datasets.

 + Wave energy absorption performance

   + EPRI wave energy conversion project provides a review of several WEC devices: http://oceanenergy.epri.com/waveenergy.html